Professional Translation of Informed Consent Forms for Clinical Trials

 Although Henrietta died of cervical cancer a few months later, her cells from that sample are still living today.
 Called HeLa cells, the cells have been grown and sold to laboratories all over the world over the last six decades.
 The cells have been used in 74,000 studies.
 But Henrietta never gave informed consent.
 She was illiterate and was never offered the chance to decide if her cells could be used for scientific purposes.

 The Lack family threatened to file a lawsuit against the Centers for Disease Control and several laboratories, but an agreement was reached in 2013.
 Work based on the study of the HeLa cells could continue, but data about the cells’ genome could not be made publically available.
 The family was concerned that mapping of the genome could be used against Henrietta’s descendants.

 Fast Forward to Today

-As a result of the Henrietta case, informed consent is standard today in clinical trials for new pharmaceutical drugs or other experiments that involve human participants.
+As a result of the Henrietta case, informed consent translation in clinical trials for new pharmaceutical drugs or other experiments that involve human participants is standard today.
 However, the procedures for informed consent actually have their origins in the Nuremberg Code, which were developed after World War II because the Nazis experimented on Jews without their permission.
 The code states that: “voluntary consent of the human subject is essential”.